Volunteer Positions & Descriptions

 CHECK-IN

 All volunteers must check in at the starter desk during warmups at least 15 minutes before the meet starts.
 Look for the folks wearing bright orange.
+Just Swim will often call a meeting for all volunteers; please keep an ear out for the volunteer call and attend the meeting at the starter desk.

 SETUP